EricVikberg/D7032E/README.md

 ## How to run the tests (using Git Bash):

-1. Compile the code :
+1. Compile and run the code :
    ```bash
    ./src/unittests.sh